-Sooke intends to better accommodate a range of travel modes and address objectives beyond simply transportation by pursue complete street design features in all street design projects.
-Many of the design features are included in the Complete Streets Cross Sections contained in Appendix B and are to be reflected in the updated Subdivision and Development Standards Bylaw and related requirements, as well as stated in the TMP as desired by the District and therefore desired in future development.
+Sooke intends to better accommodate a range of travel modes and address objectives beyond simply transportation by pursuing complete street design features in all street design projects.
+These design features are included in the Complete Streets Cross Sections contained in Appendix B and are to be reflected in the updated Subdivision and Development Standards Bylaw and related requirements, as well as stated in the TMP as desired by the District and therefore desired in future development.